In this article:

 Anything you store in /storage directory will be accessible across multiple runs of Jobs and Notebooks in a given storage region.

 Persistent storage is a separate area where you can read and write files during a job or while running a notebook.
 You can also read and write data from your Workspace, but as the name indicates, persistent storage persists across job and notebook runs.You can access the persistent storage at /storage.

 Persistent storage is accessible by jobs and notebooks within the same region.
-Paperspace Persistent storage is located in the East Coast region, accessible by the GPU+, P5000, C2 and C7 machines.
-K80, P100, and TPUs are running on Google Cloud and located in the West Coast region.
+Paperspace Persistent storage is located two regions:

 Working with Persistent Storage